 Fifty miles south of the US California – Arizona border is one of the youngest seas on the planet.
 A rich and abundant body of water virtually untouched by people or industry.
 Ten million years in the making, the Sea of Cortes is clear as crystal, warm as a bath and naturally pure.

-The “Malacon”, or the “downtown ocean front”, of San Felipe is about 10 feet above normal sea level.
-Since the shape of Gulf of California acts like a funnel, the tide can expose as much as three quarters of a mile or almost a full kilometer of sea bottom.
+The “Malacon”, or the “downtown ocean front”, of San Felipe is the4 focal point of the village.
+The shape of Gulf of California acts like a really big funnel which leads to HUGE tides.
+During periods of full moon, the low tide can go out as much as three quarters of a mile.
 The difference in height of the sea between high and low tide can be as much as 24 feet.
-These extreme tides help keep the waters fresh by constantly refreshing the waters of tyhe Sea of Cortez.
+These extreme tides help keep the waters fresh by constantly refreshing the waters of the Sea of Cortez.

 The economy of San Felipe is based on fishing, tourism and catering to U.S. and Mexican travelers.
 The Mexican federal government has just completed improving the highway access.
 San Felipe even boasts a full service international airport capable of handling most twin engine commercial jets.

 The pristine waters of the Sea of Cortes provides the best of waters for sailing, rowing, paddle boarding, jet skiing and various other water sports.
 In fact, the international award winning Mexican National Rowing Team is located in San Felipe and plies the water almost every early morning and afternoon when the bay is smooth as glass.
 In the summer the water temp can be as much as 90 degrees – just like a bathtub.

 San Felipe is host to many well-known popular events such as our Annual Shrimp Festival which is held the first weekend of November http://www.sanfelipeshrimpfestival.com.
 The Clam and Ceviche Festivals celebrate the riches of the Sea of Cortes.
 In December, a soon to be favorite, Tamale Festival is just in time for the holiday celebrations.